 In December 2019, COVID-19 was reported in Wuhan, China.
 On March 11, 2020, the World Health Organization declared the outbreak a "pandemic," pointing to the sustained risk of further global spread.
-Due to the nature of the operations of the entity being primarily related to inter-CWC Group, there is no immediate, direct impact to the company as a result of COVID-19.
+To date, cases of COVID-19 have been confirmed in each of the markets in which we operate.
+There has been no direct impact to the company as a result of COVID-19 since the company is a holding entity.